totvslabs/samples-mobile/README.md

 }
 ```

-*For more implementation details on just build and analise the example.*
+*For more implementation details just build the example.*

 *Information about deep linking protocol can be found on [Wiki](https://github.com/totvslabs/clockin-deep-linking-android/wiki).*